sj23patel/Object-Tracking/README.md

 ## How to run
 1. It is highly recommended that after cloing this repository, you perform intial steps from https://goo.gl/xBGqNg
 2. Run the object_tracking.py where you'll be able to change the input video as per your choice.
-3. You can modify uncented kalman filter covariance matrices in ukf.py
+3. You can modify unscented kalman filter covariance matrices in ukf.py
 4. Enjoy!